mohammad-sky/WhatsApp-Messenger/README.md

 You can choose different submission methods, for example send a text to users or send a file with text to all users or send a separate file for each user but the same text

+This program can supports many formats

+This program supports most video, photo and file formats

+But for audio, it only supports mp3 format